kaleberick/movie-project/Shiny App/README.md

 The second file is called "shiny permissions.R".
 This app gives simple instructions for how to deploy your own version of this app to the cloud using Shiny.
 You will need to create your own Shiny account, which can be done [here](https://shinyapps.io).
 Once you create an account, you will need your account name, your account token, and the secret token.
-You will also need to install the rsconnect package, which can be done with the following code: install.packages("rsconnect") The comments in the script contain further insctructions for how to complete this.
+You will also need to install the rsconnect package, which can be done with the following code: install.packages("rsconnect").
+The comments in the script contain further insctructions for how to complete this.